hasura/simple-filestore-hooks/README.md

 `simple-filestore-hooks` is a repo that has a simple filestore authorization webhook for Hasura that sets up the following authorizations:

-1) Create: Any logged in user
+1) Create: Any logged in user can upload a file
-2) Delete: Not allowed
+2) Delete: Not allowed (except for admin users)
 3) Read: Any user (including anonymous)

 # Usage with Hasura